 Transplant patients are especially vulnerable to COVID-19 and must take extra precautions to protect themselves during this pandemic.
-Here’s how the University Health System Transplant Center is making sure patients stay safe while still giving them the life-saving care they need during the novel coronavirus outbreak.
+Here’s how the University Health Transplant Center is making sure patients stay safe while still giving them the life-saving care they need during the COVID-19 outbreak.

 Transplant patients are at a higher risk of infection